NHSDigital/electronic-prescription-service-api/README.md

 or if using the devcontainer from the testing sidebar.

+#### Automated Regression API tests

+As part of the pipeline to deploy, automated regression is performed by starting the regression tests workflow in the [Regression Tests Repo](https://github.com/NHSDigital/electronic-prescription-service-api-regression-tests/).
+This happens post API deployment on pull requests and deployments to all environments apart from REF and PROD.
+If any tests fail, this will fail the deployment

 #### End-to-end API tests

 See [end to end API tests](./packages/e2e-tests/README.md) for more details